San Sebastián: Where Basque Surfers, Michelin Stars, and Mountain Fog Share the Same Bay

 Stand-Up Paddleboarding

 Calm days on Concha Bay are perfect for SUP.
-Rentals available near the yacht club (€20/hour).
+Rentals available from the Club Náutico near the western end (€20/hour, €35 for two hours).
+Best conditions: mornings before 11 AM when the wind is still light.

 Running